Heather is a cute perennial very well suited to acidic soils.

 - If so, it is best to prune lightly in spring, without cutting old wood which can’t produce buds anymore.

-- Cut just below flower stems to give your heather a nice shape.
+- Cut just below flower stems to give your heather a nice, round shape.

 All there is to know about heath and heather